Software-Hardware-Integration-Lab/Documentation/Configuration/Environmental-Variables-Reference.md

 This value is not required when using the Key Vault name and Key Vault Secret configurations as the application will automatically pull the secret from key vault and use it.
 * Example:
 `Lz5T42u0.PMMAZg2wn-yy.6I.5EV4n6KYc`

 ---

+## PSM_ClientAuth_ClientId

+* Mandatory: `true`
+* Expected string format: `String`
+* Description:
+The Client ID variable is the identifier that was generated in the Client Authentication application registration.
+This specific client ID value is not for authenticating the server, but for authenticating the end user.
+This value is used by the server for user account validation in MSAL.
+* Example:
+`cad571f8-b24b-4184-8197-a28e2d48e966`

+---

+## PSM_ClientAuth_ClientSecret

+* Mandatory: `true`
+* Expected string format: `String`
+* Description:
+The Client Secret variable is the password that was generated in the Client Authentication application registration.
+This specific client secret value is not for authenticating the server, but for authenticating the end user.
+This value is used by the server for user account validation in MSAL.
+* Example:
+`Lz5T42u0.PMMAZg2wn-yy.6I.5EV4n6KYc`

+---

+## PSM_ClientAuth_TenantId

+* Mandatory: `true`
+* Expected string format: `String`
+* Description:
+The Client Authentication Tenant Id is the ID used of the tenant that will be gate keeping the users to be allowed to log into the app.
+This specific configuring is not for authenticating the server, but for authenticating the end user.
+This value is used by the server for user account validation in MSAL.
+* Example:
+`a3f7304d-5cba-42cf-a3d9-e852e45c7e6a`

+---